Advertising

-Google Ad Manager is a complete ad serving and monetization solution with integrated capability of ad serving (ad server), ad monetization (ad exchange), and yield management (SSP), all clubbed into one.
+Google Ad Manager is a complete ad serving and monetization solution with integrated capability of ad serving (ad server), ad monetization (ad exchange), and yield management (SSP), all put in ome.
 One of the most crucial parts of Ad Manager is the seamless integration of user data which forms the crux of targeted advertising and ROI for advertisers.
 By the end of this insightful post, you’ll learn the different ways in which you can use Google Ad Manager to increase your website revenue and optimize your ad serving all from one platform.
-So, let’s go ahead and take a look at 10 interesting ways to increase your website ad revenue with the help of Google Ad Manager.
+So, let’s go ahead and take a look at 10 best ways to increase your website ad revenue with Google Ad Manager.

-Before we begin, I would like to inform you that the basic version of Ad Manager, which is free to use, has certain limitations, especially when it comes to programmatic direct deals.
+The basic version of Ad Manager is free to use, has certain limitations, especially when it comes to programmatic direct deals.
 If you’ve quality traffic of more than 10 million page views per month, you might consider upgrading to a premium version of ad manager.
 For all other publishers, the basic is quite good to get you started with ad unit-level optimization.

 Auto-refreshing in-view display ad units can bring in substantially more revenue for publishers in the long run.
 While a lot of SSPs and exchanges are already doing it, the fundamental principle here is to ensure that you have good ad viewability metrics and the advertiser continues to get a basic ROI.
 A good practice is to have a number of 3rd party tags and a good passback strategy to maximize the potential of ad refresh, especially if you have a high time of site and good advertiser demand for your site.